 - Equality and Diversity will continue to be a standing item on the monthly management team agenda. - LVJB's Administration Manager will be responsible for conducting an equal pay audit and monitor pay regularly. - Continue to participate in SLC's "delivering a fairer future" initiative which is a positive action programme designed to ensure barriers to career progression are eliminated.
-The programme seeks, among other things, to encourage recruitment into non traditional roles for men and women. - Continue monitoring of training and development to ensure there is no bias towards gender, race or disability. - Continue to monitor return to work of those on maternity leave.

-- Equality and Diversity is a core competency within the performance and development process and employees will continue to receive relevant equalities training. - Continue to ensure flexible working is not a barrier to promotion or career development. - Ensure where practicable there is a gender split on recruitment panels for all posts and provide training to managers on identifying and addressing gender bias. - Continue to use the approved job evaluation scheme when reviewing the grade of existing posts or when establishing grades for new posts.
+The programme seeks, among other things, to encourage recruitment into non traditional roles for men and women. - Continue monitoring of training and development to ensure there is no bias towards gender, race or disability. - Continue to monitor return to work of those on maternity leave. - Equality and Diversity is a core required behaviour within the performance and development process and employees will continue to receive relevant equalities training. - Continue to ensure flexible working is not a barrier to promotion or career development. - Ensure where practicable there is a gender split on recruitment panels for all posts and provide training to managers on identifying and addressing gender bias. - Continue to use the approved job evaluation scheme when reviewing the grade of existing posts or when establishing grades for new posts.

 Generally, the three main reasons for a gender pay gap within organisations are: occupational segregation, lack of flexible working and/or discrimination.

 Occupational segregation can be described in two ways.
 Firstly, horizontal segregation describes the position where men and women are concentrated in particular types of occupation and secondly, vertical segregation which describes the concentration of men and women into different levels of work for example at the top or bottom pay grades in an organisation.

-The gender pay gap audit at 1 April 2017 shows a pay gap of 32.28% with the average hourly rate of male employees £19.92 and the average hourly rate of female employees £13.49.
-Within the valuation service the gap is 11.10% and within clerical/administration the gap is -16.22%.
-Of the total number of employees within LVJB there are 34.29% male employees in valuation and 20.00% female employees in valuation.
+The gender pay gap audit at 1 April 2021 shows a pay gap of 28.04% with the average hourly rate of male employees £22.24 and the average hourly rate of female employees £16.00.
+Within the valuation service the pay gap is 3.68% and within clerical/administration the pay gap is -15.89%.
+Of the total number of employees within LVJB there are 25.00% male employees in valuation and 23.53% female employees in valuation.
 An analysis by grade within valuation shows there is not a pay gap greater than 0%.

-The gender pay gap for the organisation can be explained by the fact that there are proportionately more female staff at lower pay grades within the clerical administration section of the organisation.
+The gender pay gap for the organisation of 28.04% can be explained by the fact that there are proportionately more female staff at lower pay grades within the clerical administration section of the organisation.
+The gender pay gap has decreased from the April 2019 figure of 33.74%.

-A full statistical analysis of gender pay gaps using employees average hourly earnings rate by grade was undertaken and the details are available under section, 12 pay gap analysis on page 17.
+A full statistical analysis of gender pay gaps using employees average hourly earnings rate by grade was undertaken and the details are available under section 10 gender pay gap analysis on page 17.